 Getting here: St Ives is over 250 miles from London, on a busy road.
 You can take a sleeper train from London, or a regular train, of course, in about six hours.
-By air, there are airports at Newquay, Exeter or Plymouth.
+By air, there are airports at Newquay and Exeter.

 The end of the summer season in early September is a great time to look for a bargain home.
 Read our guide, How to Negotiate Abroad, to work out your strategy for getting the best property for the best price.

 Known as “the Venice of the Cotswolds”, Bourton-on-the-Water sits on the banks of the River Windrush.
 Its clear waters gently trickle through the village under low bridges, past ancient cottages, quaint tea rooms and cosy pubs.
 You might not be able to float by in a gondola, but you will be able to visit the local Cotswold Motoring Museum.
 The village’s location in the heart of the Cotswolds, in between Cheltenham and Oxford, make exploring this Area of Natural Beauty very convenient indeed.
 It’s handy for the Cheltenham Festivals – both the horse racing and literary variety – or for visiting offspring at the Cheltenham Ladies’ College.
 This is a posh sort of area at the gorgeous heart of the Cotswolds.

 Holiday home prices: Village houses and maisonettes start at £250,000, but for an attractive detached house you’ll probably need to double that.